-12.718 Kinetics and Mass Transport
+12.718 Kinetics and Mass Transport (9 units) Prereq: Permission of instructor

 Offers a broad overview of various kinetic and transport processes in geology, including volume and grain boundary solid-state diffusion, defects in minerals, rates of mineral reaction and transformation, crystal nucleation and growth, advective transport in porous media and partially molten aggregates, and percolation theory.
 Emphasis on processes in crystalline rocks.
 Covers theoretical, phenomenological, and experimental constraints, with a consistent application to "real-world" settings and actual case histories.
-M. Behn, G. Gaetani
+G. Gaetani